Scholarships and Prizes

 Thanks to a generous bequest to honour the memory of Frank di Rienzo (1959, English), a dedicated member of the College’s John Oldham Drama Society and passionate supporter of drama and the arts, an additional Masterclass Award of £1000 is available for students applying for coaching in drama and theatre.

-Two annual awards of £1,000 to second year students reading Mathematics & Philosophy and an award of £1,000 to be distributed to second year Fine Art students.
+Two annual awards of £1,000 to second year students reading Mathematics & Philosophy.
 All eligible students are automatically considered for the awards, which are made on the basis of academic merit (although financial hardship may be taken into consideration).
-Tom and Eva Peel (both 1994) established these awards in their own subject areas.
-The Ruskin administers all applications for the Fine Art awards and the tutors in Maths & Philosophy determine the other awards in Hilary term each year.
+The tutors in Maths & Philosophy determine the other awards in Hilary term each year.

 Bendhem Fine Art Bursary